MikaVainio/VarastoGUI/studentcard.md

 ![image](https://github.com/MikaVainio/VarastoGUI/blob/dev-studentcard/Opiskelijakorttisovellus.png)

-This branch has 2 python files  and 2 versions of UI file and most current files are:
+This branch has 2 python files  and 2 versions of UI file.
+Most current files are:

 | Library or module | Purpose |
 |---|---|